LunarCrush (LUNR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LunarCrush Historical Price

-According to the latest data gathered on LunarCrush live price page, the current price of LunarCrush is 0.0021509USD.
-The circulating supply of LunarCrush(LUNR) is 150.00M LUNR , giving it a market capitalization of $322.64K.
+According to the latest data gathered on LunarCrush live price page, the current price of LunarCrush is 0.00219434USD.
+The circulating supply of LunarCrush(LUNR) is 150.00M LUNR , giving it a market capitalization of $329.15K.

 - 24-hour0.00%$ --$ --$ --